 Children view far more television today than in the 1960s; so much, in fact, that they have been referred to as Generation M (media).
 The amount of screen time varies by age.
 As of 2017, children 0-8 spend an average of 2 hours and 19 minutes.
 Children 8-12 years of age spend almost 6 hours a day on screen media.
-And 13- to 18-year-olds spend an average of just under hours a day in entertainment media use.
-Over a year, that adds up to 114 full days watching a screen for fun.
+And 13- to 18-year-olds spend an average of just under hours a day in entertainment

+13. Lifespan Development: A Psychological Perspective 2nd Edition by Martha Lally and Suzanne Valentine-French is licensed under CC BY-NC-SA 3.0 media use.
+14 Over a year, that adds up to 114 full days watching a screen for fun.
 That's just the time they spend in front of a screen for entertainment.
 It doesn't include the time they spend on the computer at school for educational purposes or at home for homework.
-Given that the American Academy of Pediatrics (AAP) recommends that children should limit media use to 1 to 2 hours per day, then what are the potential effects of all of this screen time? $^{18}$
+15 Given that the American Academy of Pediatrics (AAP) recommends that children should limit media use to 1 to 2 hours per day, then what are the potential effects of all of this screen time?
+16